 Check your policy documents to find out what your provider classes as an insured event – it will usually include things like fires, floods and storms.

-According to the Financial Ombudsman,† alternative accommodation should be comparable to the insured property, and should allow the proposer and their family to continue their normal lives as easily as possible.
+According to the Financial Ombudsman, alternative accommodation should be comparable to the insured property, and should allow you and your family to continue your normal lives as easily as possible.†

 Insurers should aim to place families in the local area so that their work and education isn’t disrupted.